apoishi/pixels-art/README.md

 - Checks if only the pixel that was clicked was filled with the selected color, without influencing the color of the other pixels.

-### 9 - Create a button that, when clicked, clears the frame by filling the color of all its pixels with white.
+### 9 - Create a button that, when clicked, clears the board by filling the color of all its pixels with white.

 **What will be verified:**

 - Checks if the button has the `id` named `clear-board`

-- Checks if the button is positioned between the color palette and the pixel frame
+- Checks if the button is positioned between the color palette and the pixel board

 - Checks if the button text is \'Clear\'

-- Checks that when clicking the button, the pixel frame is completely filled with white
+- Checks that when clicking the button, the pixel board is completely filled with white

 ## Bonus Requirements:

-### 10 - Make the pixel frame have its size defined by the user.
+### 10 - Make the pixel board have its size defined by the user.

-- Create an input and a button that allow defining a frame of pixels with a size between 5 and 50.
-When clicking on the button, a frame of **N** pixels wide and **N** pixels high must be generated, where **N** is the number entered in the input;
+- Create an input and a button that allow defining a board of pixels with a size between 5 and 50.
+When clicking on the button, a board of **N** pixels wide and **N** pixels high must be generated, where **N** is the number entered in the input;

- - That is, if the value passed to the input is 7, clicking on the button will generate a frame of 49 pixels (7 pixels wide x 7 pixels high);
+ - That is, if the value passed to the input is 7, clicking on the button will generate a board of 49 pixels (7 pixels wide x 7 pixels high);

 - The input must have the `id` called `board-size` and the button must have the `id` called `generate-board`;